li-arditi/particle_filter_project/README.md

 * Mon.
 Feb 8: have code finished; give time to clean-up code/comments and finalize write-up

 * work on write-up throughout/once a function is complete

+### Writeup

+The objective of this project is to implement the particle filter algorithm in order to localize the robot on a map.
+We create a large number of particles and compare the relative surroundings of the particles to the robot sensor data and then weight the particles to get a higher amount of more accurate particles when resampling.
+Repeating this process will gather all the particles at or near the robot and help us determine the location.

+description:

+location/description of 3 main steps:

+challenges:

+future work:

+takeaways: